SirCringineer/homigrad/README.md

 ## What is Homigrad?

 Homigrad is a game mode inspired by Trouble in Terrorist Town (TTT) and Murder.
-It features a "realistic" health and movement system and offers several sub-modes, including Team Deathmatch (TDM), Deathmatch, and Hide and Seek.
+It features a somewhat realistic health and movement system and offers several sub-modes, including Team Deathmatch (TDM), Deathmatch, and Hide and Seek.

 ## Installation

 1. [Download the repository](https://github.com/JonnyBro/homigrad/archive/refs/heads/main.zip).
 2. Extract the `homigrad-main` folder and place it in your `addons` folder or server’s `addons` directory.
-3. Ensure the game mode is set to `Homigrad` (use `+gamemode homigrad` for servers).
+3. Ensure the gamemode is set to `Homigrad` (use `+gamemode homigrad` for servers).

-For epic gaming, a tickrate of **99-128** is recommended to improve controls when faking.
+A tickrate from **99** to **128** is recommended to improve controls when faking.

 ## TODO